kbrsh/wade/README.md

 */
 ```

-Combined with libraries like [Moon](http://moonjs.ga), you can create a [real-time search](http://moonjs.ga/examples/search/index.html).
+Combined with JavaScript libraries like [Moon](http://moonjs.ga), you can create a [real-time search](http://moonjs.ga/examples/search/index.html).

-### Loading/Saving Data
+### Loading/Saving Index

-To save data as an object, use `Wade.save` on your search function, and then use these later when initializing Wade.
+To save an index as an object, use `Wade.save` on a search function.

 For example: